microsoft/WSL2-Linux-Kernel/README.md

 This produces a compresses kernel called bzImage. copy this file from ~/src/WSL2-Linux-Kernel/arch/x86/boot to /mnt/Users/YOUR_USERNAME\
 Note: Replace YOURUSER with your actual user

-`cp ~/src/WSL2-Linux-Kernel/arch/x86/boot/bzImage /mnt/c/Users/YOURUSER`.
+`sudo cp ~/git/WSL2-Linux-Kernel/arch/x86/boot/bzImage /mnt/c/Users/YOURUSER`.
 If you are no admin copy the file from \\WSL$\kali-linx to your user folder manually\
 Create a file called .wslconfig inside /mnt/c/Users/YOURUSER and edit it as follow:
 ```
 [wsl2]